 say you have found them, and look no further!!

-Thank you, Pat and Albrecht, from the bottom of my heart for
+Thank you, Pat and Albrecht, from the bottom of my heart

+and companion!!
 I am so very lucky that our paths have crossed.

 Good morning Pat,

 Let me bring you up to date on all of the excitement that's taken

 • I rode all the way home on Karen's lap, and

 I was exceptionally good.
 (I didn't see any need to put Karen into the

 crate.)
 You'd have been proud of me.
 I only slept part of

 the way as this first road trip was too exciting.
 Although I was